LongVN99/Milestone_Project_3/README.md

 ### Testing User Stories from User Experience (UX) Section
 -   #### New user Goals
-    1. As a new user, I want to know what the web is.(BookReviews/about)
+    1. As a new user, I want to know what the web is.(BookReviews/about) - PASS
         * By clicking on BookReviews user can see information of BookReviews.

-    2. As a new user, I want register an account.(register)
+    2. As a new user, I want register an account.(register) - PASS
         * User can register an account, data will be stored in mongoDB's Database (users)

-    3. As a new user, I want to look for recommendations books provides by BookReviews. (recommendations)
+    3. As a new user, I want to look for recommendations books provides by BookReviews. (recommendations) - PASS
         * In BookReviews's recommendations page user can see all the book in BookReviews's Database.

 -   #### Returning user Goals.
-    1. As a returning user, I would like to be able to edit or delete any content added by me.
+    1. As a returning user, I would like to be able to edit or delete any content added by me. - PASS
-        * Edit button appear.
+        * Edit and delete button appear.
         * Reviews information from each book will also be shown.

 -   #### Frequent user Goals
-    1. As a frequent user, I want to log in my account. (account)
+    1. As a frequent user, I want to log in my account. (account)  - PASS
         * user can log in his account if he has already registered.

-    2. As a frequent user, I want to views book on multiple device. (responsive)
+    2. As a frequent user, I want to views book on multiple device. (responsive)  - PASS
         * Each device have its own style which make the web responsive.
 So user can view on a mobile phone or a computer.
         * Click [here](#demo) to see how does the responsive look like.

-    3. As a frequent user, I want to recommend book. (recommendations)
+    3. As a frequent user, I want to recommend book. (recommendations) - PASS
         * By clicking on recommended button, the recommended count will be increased.
         * User must login before to recommend book.
         * User can recommend the same book once per account.

-    4. As a frequent user, I want to check my recommended books. (profile)
+    4. As a frequent user, I want to check my recommended books. (profile)  - PASS
         * After logging in BookReviews users are able to check their profile which displays book(s) that this user accout added to BookReviews recommendations.

 ### Features Testing